3 min read

 Understanding federal, state, and even local payroll laws in places like Seattle is crucial in avoiding disputes with employees and the government.
 Keep in mind that if you do not have the resources or bandwidth to understand the legislation or comply with it, a Washington State payroll company might be right for you.

-Here is everything you need to know before processing payroll in Washington State, in regards to Washington Labor Laws.
+Here is basic payroll knowledge you need to know before processing payroll in Washington State, in regards to Washington Labor Laws.

 In areas outside of Seattle, SeaTac, and Tukwila Washington State Minimum Wage is $16.28 per hour, effective as of 01/01/2024.
 Employees must be compensated in compliance with state minimum wage law for all hours worked in Washington State.